Lemniscate-2525/30_Days_of_ML/Day27_System_Log_Anomaly_Detection_BERT_FineTuning/README.md

 **Task :** Binary sequence classification.
 A single log line is the input; a label of 0 (Normal) or 1 (Anomaly) is the output.

 **Significance of Language Model for Logs :** Traditional log monitoring uses regex rules and keyword matching.
 These approaches break the moment log format changes, a new error code appears, or a novel failure mode occurs.
-A language model that has been pre-trained on billions of text tokens has learned semantic relationships between words; it understands that "block not found on DataNode" is semantically related to failure states even if that exact string was never in a rule.
-DistilBERT, fine-tuned on labeled logs, learns the contextual semantics of distributed system behavior rather than memorizing specific strings.
+A language model that has been *pre-trained on billions of text tokens* has learned semantic relationships between words; it understands that "block not found on DataNode" is semantically related to failure states even if that exact string was never in a rule.

+DistilBERT is fine-tuned on labeled logs, learns the **contextual semantics of distributed system** behavior rather than memorizing specific strings.

 ---